8bitmcu/Prusa_MK3k/README.md

 # Installing Klipper

-I've followed [charminULTRA's Klipper guide](https://github.com/charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade) to get going initially.
-Recently I've pulled some changes from [project802's updated guide](https://github.com/project802/Klipper-Input-Shaping-MK3S-Upgrade)
+[charminULTRA's Klipper guide](https://github.com/charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade) is all you need to follow to get your printer up and running Klipper.
+To print faster than the MK3.5 print profiles, I recommend upgrading to a high-flow hotend.
+The MK4S+ profiles have been working really well for me using a [TZ 2.0 V6 hotend](https://s.click.aliexpress.com/e/_oofLEeJ).

 # Additional Mods and Upgrades